Joe Enochs: Osnabrück

 Enochs quickly established himself at Osnabrück, seeing time in 30 games in the 1996–97 season.
 He never played less than 39 games a season as he was selected as team co-captain.
 In 2000, Osnabrück earned promotion to the Second Division, but was back in the third tier the next season.
 The team won promotion again in 2003 and again in 2007, this time in the last game of the season.
 Enochs broke the club record for games played on May 19, 2007.
 In June 2007, he signed a one-year extension to his contract.

 Enochs won the "Goal of the Month" award of German television network ARD's Sportschau in September 2004 for his strike against eventual cup winners Bayern Munich in the second round of the 2004–05 DFB-Pokal.

 At the beginning of the 2007–08 season, his club opened a special section for children on the West stand of the stadium, that is named after Enochs.
 He retired at the end of the 2007–08 season.

 International career

 Enochs earned his only cap with the U.S. national team in a June 7, 2001, scoreless tie with Ecuador.
 Enochs came on for Tony Sanneh in the sixty-second minute.
 He left the game in the ninety-first minute after suffering a gash to his forehead during a collision.
 Richie Williams came on for him.

 Managerial career

-Zwickau

 For the 2018–19 season he was signed as the head coach of FSV Zwickau.
 In February 2023, he was sacked.
+In May 2023, he was signed by Jahn Regensburg.
+In October 2024, he was sacked.